google-deepmind/torch-dokx/doc/usage.md

     # For each project you want docs for:
     dokx-build-package-docs -o ~/myDocs /path/to/project/repository

-    # OR, for projects on github, if you don't have them checked out:
+    # OR, for projects in git, if you don't have them checked out:
-    dokx-update-from-github -o ~/myDocs -b master githubUser/githubProject
+    dokx-update-from-git -o ~/myDocs -b master git@github.com:githubUser/githubProject.git

     # Browse the created documentation
     open ~/myDocs/index.html